Karen Mann, M. A.

 Students may begin the program in spring, summer, or fall.
 For the six-month spring and fall semesters, the MFA Program recommends that students plan to spend about 25 hours a week in study, which includes reading and original writing.
 Students enrolled in the nine-month summer semester should plan to spend about 15 hours a week.

-Residencies take place in Louisville for the six-month spring and summer semesters.
+Residencies take place in Louisville for the six-month spring and fall semesters.
 Students enrolling in the nine-month summer semester have the option of attending the spring Louisville residency or the summer residency, which is held in an international location.

 The four-semester program serves people who wish to write and want the experience of graduate-level instruction.
 While the MFA is the degree most commonly held by writers who teach creative writing at the college level, many brief-residency students simply cherish the experience for its intrinsic value.

 Admission to the Master of Fine Arts in Writing Program is based primarily on the quality of the applicant's original creative writing in one of the particular areas of fiction (short story and/or novel), poetry, creative nonfiction, writing for children and young adults, screenwriting, or playwriting.
 The quality of the writing is judged by a committee of MFA faculty, who read the sample without knowing the identity of the applicant, and the Program Director or Associate Program Director.
 Application material also includes an application form, transcripts, letters of recommendation, and two essays.
 A bachelor's degree is required.
 Applicants who have a significant number of hours toward a bachelor's degree may petition for an exception to the undergraduate degree requirement.
 The program may accept transfer credit from other brief-residency MFA in Writing programs.
 The program accepts post-graduate students who have written creative writing theses for one or two post-graduate semesters.